 - Click the green New Bill button in the upper right.
 This will create a new blank bill.

-- Click ADD ITEM and choose Gift Certificate from the drop-down list of your items.
+- Click the add icon and choose Gift Certificate from the drop-down list of your items.

-- Enter the sale price of the certificate into the box just to the right of the certificate item.
+- Enter the sale price of the certificate in the pop-up.

-- Click Save to finish adding the certificate.
+- Click Add to finish adding the certificate.

 - If you need to add any additional items to the bill such as shipping, do so now.